ChanLIM/Noisy-Label-References/README.md

 >[Training Deep Neural Networks on Noisy Labels with Bootstrapping](https://arxiv.org/pdf/1412.6596.pdf) (Reed, ICLR 2015)
->> Section 4.1 : Specifically, we used a **fixed random permutation** of the labels as visualized in figure 2, value on column is mapped to a value on row with some probability (In case of MNIST / didn't use CIFAR dataset)
+>> Section 4.1 MNIST with Noisy Labels : Specifically, we used a **fixed random permutation** of the labels as visualized in figure 2, value on column is mapped to a value on row with some probability (didn't use CIFAR dataset)

         # 0 -> 2
         # 1 -> 5